Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

-When dealing with multi-modal fitness landscapes in which several global extrema coexist, GAs have often been criticised for converging to an arbitrary instance of global extrema due to genetic drift, and sampling bias during search, rather than maintaining a stable distribution of the population around the different optima.
+When dealing with multi-modal fitness landscapes in which several global extrema coexist, GAs have often been criticised for converging to an arbitrary instance of global extrema due to \textit{genetic drift}, and \textit{sampling bias} during search, rather than maintaining a stable distribution of the population around the different optima. \textit{Genetic drift} describes a situation in which the population converges to one of equally good traits arbitrarily, because of noise or chance. \textit{GA sampling} describes the process of generating an initial distribution.
 This issue is solved by introducing randomness and different GA sampling, to obtain asymptotic unbiasedness and the adequate distribution of solutions as the number of GA runs increases: see notably such an application for the optimization of the Himmelblau's function (\cite{Wirsansky2020hands}).
-Alternatively, the introduction of niching sharing rules to avoid clustering of solutions in one of the extrema is an adequate means to prevents genetic drift arbitrary convergence.
+This means that as we run different instances of GAs with different initial populations, we can converge to the true result, being confident that this result is not the outcome of a specific starting condition.
+Alternatively, the introduction of niching sharing rules that penalise similar solutions to avoid clustering of solutions in only one of the extrema is an adequate means to prevents genetic drift.
+This essentially is analog to increasing diversity during search.
+For a single-peaked problem, the resolution is still possible but may take longer, but this makes the program capable of handling multi-peaked problems.
 These rules allow convergence to the four minima of the Himmelblau's function in a single run (\cite{Wirsansky2020hands}).
+So far, we have presented two important areas in which GA thrive: problems with large search spaces, and for which the fitness landscape associated with the problem is rugged.
+This naturally places GAs as robust solvers of complex problems.